-Employers who knowingly allow the Tier 4 student to work over their total restricted hours allowed also attracts criminal sanctions for the employer and place themselves at risk of heavy fines of up to £20,000 per illegal worker, as well as putting their Sponsor Licence, if held, at risk - The sponsor licences can be downgraded or even removed, depending on the severity of the breach.
+Employers who knowingly allow the Tier 4 student to work over their total restricted hours permitted also attract criminal sanctions for the employer and place themselves at risk of heavy fines of up to £20,000 per illegal worker, as well as putting their Sponsor Licence, if held, at risk - sponsor licences can be downgraded or even removed, depending on the severity of the breach.

 Most Tier 4 students can work up to 20 hours a week during term time, although some are restricted to 10 hours, and some have a work prohibition.